verhovsky/books-futures-explained/src/6_future_example.md

 Since concurrency mostly makes sense when interacting with the outside world (or at least some peripheral), we need something to actually abstract over this interaction in an asynchronous way.

 This is the `Reactors` job.
 Most often you'll see reactors in Rust use a library called [Mio][mio], which provides non blocking APIs and event notification for several platforms.

 The reactor will typically give you something like a `TcpStream` (or any other resource) which you'll use to create an I/O request.
 What you get in return is a `Future`.

->If the `Reactor` is registered as a global resource (which
->is pretty normal), our `Task` in would instead be a special `TcpStream` which
+>If our reactor did some real I/O work our `Task` in would instead be represent
->registers interest with the global `Reactor` and no reference is needed.
+>a non-blocking `TcpStream` which registers interest with the global `Reactor`.

-We can call this kind of `Future` a "leaf Future", since it's some operation we'll actually wait on and which we can chain operations on which are performed once the leaf future is ready.

-The reactor we create here will also create **leaf-futures**, accept a waker and call it once the task is finished.
+>Passing around a reference to the Reactor itself is pretty uncommon but I find
+>it makes reasoning about what's happening easier.

-The task we're implementing is the simplest I could find.
-It's a timer that only spawns a thread and puts it to sleep for a number of seconds we specify when acquiring the leaf-future.
+Our example task is a timer that only spawns a thread and puts it to sleep for the number of seconds we specify.
+The reactor we create here will create a **leaf-future** representing each timer.
+In return the Reactor receives a waker which it will call once the task is finished.

 To be able to run the code here in the browser there is not much real I/O we can do so just pretend that this is actually represents some useful I/O operation for the sake of this example.

 **Our Reactor will look like this:**